In this section:

 If it is desirable to use lower case characters, do the following (depending on your platform)

-to the bin/idea.properties file, located under the product installation.
+to the bin/pycharm.properties file, located under the product installation.

-Copy the file /Applications/PyCharm.app/bin/idea.properties to ~/Library/Preferences/PyCharmXX/, open it for editing, and add the line
+Copy the file /Applications/PyCharm.app/bin/pycharm.properties to ~/Library/Preferences/PyCharmXX/, open it for editing, and add the line

 It is essential to create a copy, since the settings are replaced rather than added.

 For the older versions of PyCharm, open for editing the file /Applications/PyCharm.app/Contents/Info.plist, and add the following code: